Homework

 National Literacy Trust

-Reception class pupils will come home with sounds books, new sounds will be added as they learn them through the Read Write Inc phonic scheme.
-When they start to independently blend sounds for reading they will receive their first school reading book and be set up on our Go Read app.
+Reception class pupils come home with sounds books, new sounds will be added as they learn them through the Read Write Inc phonic scheme.
+When they start to independently blend sounds for reading they will receive their first school reading book.

 Please see our ‘Early Reading Skills - A Guide for Parents’ at the bottom of this page.